 There is a very little difference between the act of plagiarism and the copyright infringement as both of these occur in the commercial, professional, academic and social fields.
-Basically plagiarism is defined by the act of copying and using someone’s data and without acknowledging the original source or attributing to the real source the data is used and owned by the writer as if it is his or her original work.
+Basically, plagiarism is defined by the act of copying and using someone’s data and without acknowledging the original source or attributing to the real source the data is used and owned by the writer as if it is his or her original work.
 Copyright infringement is also more or less the same thing but it has something to do with the legal proceedings of the issue and law is also involved in this act.
-Basically this term is used in those cases when the work containing copyrights is used illegally and it is then copied or used by any other person.
+Basically, this term is used in those cases when the work containing copyrights is used illegally and it is then copied or used by any other person.

 Often the question arises; is plagiarized content considered a copyright infringement?
-Basically, the copyright infringement includes copying and reproducing another person’s intellectual property.
-In many other cases the original author or producer’s name is used but the profit coming out from the marketing and selling of that item is reaped by the infringer.
+Basically, copyright infringement includes copying and reproducing another person’s intellectual property.
+In many other cases, the original author or producer’s name is used but the profit coming out from the marketing and selling of that item is reaped by the infringer.
 This is even more dangerous and deliberate act when the copying of the intellectual property occurs without the written permission of the original owner of the content.

 Typically the owner is the publisher of that work or the other business owner who has been assigned by the author or owner of the work.
-In this way a two way loss occurs to both the creator and the assigned publisher of the work.
+In this way, a two-way loss occurs to both the creator and the assigned publisher of the work.
 This practice is therefore taken more seriously and it is seriously an illegal act on part of the copier.

 There are many other legal terms which are being used in order to replace the term copyright infringement.
 The fact is that all these terms have the same meaning and are used in the same sense.
-The term piracy is also used for the copyright infringement.
-In strict sense piracy means to distribute, sell or copy the work of original author which is containing the copyrights.
+The term piracy is also used for copyright infringement.
+In the strict sense, piracy means to distribute, sell or copy the work of original author which is containing the copyrights.
 Therefore in order to save the original work from being pirated and not to let others take its benefit, it is very important to get the copyrights of the work before it is published or launched in the market.
-In many cases when the legal basis of the copyright infringement is studied, it is more commonly referred by the copyright holders as theft.
+In many cases when the legal basis of the copyright infringement is studied, it is more commonly referred to by the copyright holders as theft.